Top Reason To Backpack

 Day 9: Plettenberg/Knysna

 Day 11: Bloukrans, Tsitsikama, Port Elizabeth

-Day 12: Fly to Johannesburg in morning, Kruger NP
+Day 12: Fly to Johannesburg in the morning, Kruger National Park

-Day 14: Kruger NP in morning, end in Johannesburg
+Day 14: Kruger NP in the morning, end in Johannesburg

 Day 15: Early morning flight home

 Tip 2: Best Places To Visit In South Africa

 South Africa has a

 wonderful mix of beaches, mountains, nature, and city life.
 Cape Town is the